 I understand that the Career Services Office can discontinue my access to employer services at any time if I am found in violation of these standards, policies and principles.

-In consideration of the Solomon Amendment, a limited exception to this policy exists for military recruiters, but only insofar as their employment and hiring practices are permitted under federal law.
+A limited exception to this policy exists for military recruiters, but only insofar as their employment and hiring practices are permitted under federal law.
 This exception to the University’s policy for military recruiters does not in any way reflect acceptance of, or agreement with, discriminatory hiring practices.